OpenBSD manual page server

 positive

-The value returned is a number of bytes for the valid multibyte character pointed to by s.
+The value returned is the number of bytes in the valid multibyte character pointed to by s.
 There are no cases when this value is greater than n or the value of the MB_CUR_MAX macro.

 -1